 Required Specific Experience: At least 4 years as a clinical research coordinator or research nursing experience.
 Related graduated degree may substitute for two years of experience.

 Preferred Minimum Level of Experience: Some - up to 4 years

-Preferred License or Certification: Clinical Research Coordinator (CCRC) and/or Clinical Research Associate (CCRA) certification preferred.
+Preferred License or Certification: Clinical Research Coordinator (CCRC) and/or Clinical Research Associate (CCRA) is preferred.

-Required Computer Applications: MS Office (Word, Excel, Outlook) and Internet.
+Required Computer Applications: Microsoft Office (Word, Excel, PowerPoint, Access, and Outlook).

 Preferred Computer Applications: Electronic medical records systems

 Founded by Thomas Jefferson, the University of Virginia opened in 1825 as the nation's first public university.
 A longstanding dedication to preeminence in both scholarship and teaching; top ranking in global satisfaction, collegiality and work/family issues on the COACHE survey of early career faculty; a commitment to excellence that is integrally connected with diversity and a broad array of ben...efits make the University of Virginia a prime choice for both faculty and staff.
 The University of Virginia is located in the small cosmopolitan city of Charlottesville near the Blue Ridge Mountains, 70 miles from Richmond and 110 miles from Washington, D.C.
 The University of Virginia remains the No. 2 best public university in the 2013 edition of the U.S. News and World Report rankings.
 In the 14 years since U.S. News began ranking public universities as a separate category, U.Va. has ranked either No. 1 or No. 2.
 U.Va. continues to rank in the Top 25 among the best of all national universities, public and private.